pablisch/how-to-express-mongodb-todo-api/howTo/1c_setUp_expressServer.md

 const app = express()
 // declare `app` as an instance of Express

+app.use(cors())
+// Uses the default CORS setting which is to enable CORS for all routes allowing access from all origins

 app.use(express.json())
 // use json middleware to parse incoming JSON payloads. req.body will contain the parsed JSON object